 What if I can’t afford to do college tours?

 College tours are free, but travel and hotels can be expensive.
 So if traveling far away is not an option for you, try and visit some colleges close to home.
 Even if you aren’t applying to that specific school, visiting any college can tell you what you do and don’t like about that type of school.
 Try visiting your public university or a smaller private school if there is one near you.
+It will be a good experience even if the school isn't on your target college list.
 Any kind of information can be valuable.
 Another option is virtual tours, which are usually accessible on a college’s website.

 When should I go on college visits?